Gary Steven Compton

 Office Phone:952-888-4777 ext.

 - CLINIC SEMINAR 3

 I have actively studied Asian philosophy and health practices since the 1970s.
 Eventually, these interests led to the formal study of Asian healing arts, including qigong, shiastu bodywork, acupuncture and Chinese medicine.
-Since 2005, I have worked as an acupuncture supervisor at Courage Center, providing acupuncture treatments for people who have survived life-changing neurological disorders.
+Since 2005, I have worked as an acupuncture supervisor at Courage Center, providing acupuncture and electroacupuncture treatments for people who have survived life-changing neurological disorders.
 This has allowed me to develop a specialized practice that focuses on nerve and muscle rehabilitation, pain management and the psycho-emotional aspects of disability.

 - NCCAOM Diplomate - Acupuncture, 2004

 - Bachelor of Arts - Oklahoma State, 1971

 - Master of Oriental Medicine - NWHSU, 2004